-- We ensure recreational and commercial fishing opportunities and regulation enforcement. - We develop, negotiate, and implement fishery co-management plans. - We monitor and manage fin fish populations. - We monitor and manage shellfish populations. - We sell recreational fishing licenses. - We promote fishing and access to locally harvested fish.
+- We produce trout and warm water game fish. - We produce salmon and steelhead. - We build and maintain hatcheries. - We ensure recreational and commercial fishing opportunities and regulation enforcement. - We develop, negotiate, and implement fishery co-management plans. - We monitor and manage fin fish populations. - We monitor and manage shellfish populations. - We sell recreational fishing licenses. - We promote fishing and access to locally harvested fish.